 Mind wave mobile by NeuroSky is another source of EEG technology, and can also be used with Arduino.
 This device only has one EEG electrode on the arm which rests on the forehead.
 Cost £135

 Open BCI created their first EEG BCI in 2013 they have made improvements to an already great design, it can now read brain, muscle and heart activity.
 Open Source BCI video Cost $999.

-I have decided to use mindwave mobile due to cost and connected the mindwave mobile headset to an app called Visualizer.
+I have decided to use mindwave mobile due to cost.
+I have connected the mindwave mobile headset to an app called Visualizer.
 This app plays your brain pattern.
-Video of Brain Activity .
+Please visit film of Video of Brain Activity .
 The headset connects to your ear and forehead.

-The brainvisualizer app records the brain activity.
-Data is collected and converted into:
+The brainvisualizer app records the brain activity and the data is collected and converted into:

 HIGH GAMMA, HIGH ALPHA, HIGH BETA, DELTA, THETA, LOW GAMMA, LOW ALPHA, LOW BETA

 To create your own BCI you will need: